micmejia/bible-dump/AMPC/Luke/Luke 6.md

-But I say to you who are listening now to Me: [[^o]in order to heed, make it a practice to] love your enemies, treat well (do good to, act nobly toward) those who detest you _and_ pursue you with hatred,
+But I say to you who are listening now to Me: [in order to heed, make it a practice to] love your enemies, treat well (do good to, act nobly toward) those who detest you _and_ pursue you with hatred,